skooter500/OOP-2020-2021/README.md

 This is important so please read carefully!!

 You have to read values from *board*, but you set values in *next*, which is a 2D array the same size as board.
 At the end of the method you *swap* board and next.
 I have left the swapping code in the method, so you don't have to write it.
-This is so that when you for example kill a cell or bring a cell to life, you don't screw up the count for other cells in that generation.
+This is so that when you for example, kill a cell or bring a cell to life, you don't screw up the count for other cells in that generation.

 Again - in ```updateBoard```